TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 ```

+We can employ the same strategy used for the two-sample t-test to apply
+  permutation testing to proportion tests and correlation tests.
+Resampling
+  the group variable makes the one-factor ANOVAs we've used thus far also
-Simple linear regression or other models with a single predictor (including polynomial
+  amenable to permutation testing.
+For simple linear regression or other
+  models with a single predictor we can just scramble the values for that
-  terms and multiple levels for a factor predictor):

-Can use lmperm() or coin().
+  predictor:

 ```
 ## p-value on coefficient from lm():